+- a) An increase in NE release;

 - d) Activation of platelet adhesion;

+- b)A decrease in NE release;

-- e) Decreased platelet adhesion;f) Lipolysis inhibition.
+- e) Decreased platelet adhesion;

-- c) An increase in the heart rate;
+- c)An increase in the heart rate;

+- f) Lipolysis inhibition.

 15. Stimulation of β_1 -adrenergic receptors causes the following changes in the indices of the heart: